weijianan1/DiffTR-Flow3D/README.md

 # DiffTR-Flow3D
-This repository contains the source code DiffTR-Flow3D for our paper: "Generative AI models for exploring particle diffusion from time-resolved particle tracking".
+This repository contains the source code DiffTR-Flow3D for our paper: "Generative AI models for exploring diffusion dynamics from time-resolved particle tracking".

 ## Reproduction